Friday, 16 December 2011

 Mark can be like that, so no surprise.
 He is, literally, the middle child in his family, after all.

-Mat looked at me with his cheeky face, as I slipped the car into reverse and looked over my left shoulder in readiness to reverse.
+Matt looked at me with his cheeky face, as I slipped the car into reverse and looked over my left shoulder in readiness to back up.

 “I think we got kicked out, darling.”
 Devilish grin.

 "We got kicked out, honey."
 I couldn't help but smile.
-I kissed Mat.
+I kissed Matt.
 Team Us!
 We didn't care, what the hell!
 It was probably true, after all.
 Just far too relaxed.

 Ex-boyfriends, there is no counting on them.
 Ha ha.